Jewellery Guides

 A diamond halo will protect the tip of a pear diamond, enhancing its durability

-If you’re taken with such diamond shapes as pears and marquise, then consider framing your diamond with a halo setting.
-Diamonds are the hardest natural material to exist, but chipping can occur at weaker points, like the sharp apex of pears and marquise diamonds.
+If you’re taken with such diamond shapes as pears and marquise, consider framing your diamond with a halo setting.
+Diamonds are the hardest natural material, but chipping can occur at weaker points, like the sharp apex of pears and marquise diamonds.

 We’ll always ensure a setting is secure enough to protect whichever diamond you choose, but choosing a diamond halo to essentially ‘protect’ your diamond may ensure your peace of mind.

 Pear shaped halo diamond engagement rings are undoubtedly a firm favourite of Queensmith clients, and with good reason.
-The ethereal diamond shape is romantic, feminine, and lends itself beautifully to the delicate-looking addition of a diamond halo.
+The ethereal diamond shape is romantic and feminine, and lends itself beautifully to the delicate-looking addition of a diamond halo.

 The cost of a diamond increases exponentially with size.
 Once you’ve defined your budget, you’ll need to decide whether to put more emphasis on a single diamond or maximise the size of your ring (without spending more on the diamond) by exploring diamond halo engagement ring settings.
 The cost of many little diamonds plus the centre diamond will be significantly less than one diamond of the same total carat weight.

-If size is the goal, consider a double halo engagement ring - two rows of melee diamonds will be sure to make for an attention-grabbing ring.
+The size of a 1 carat diamond can actually vary depending on its shape.
+For example, a 1 carat marquise or pear-shaped diamond will appear bigger than a round or princess cut diamond.
+But if size is the goal, and you want to maximise the 'profit', consider a double halo engagement ring – two rows of melee diamonds are sure to make for an attention-grabbing ring.

 A series of small diamonds around the centre diamond will boost the size of the ring

 The more diamonds, the more sparkle.
 There’s a very particular science as to why diamonds sparkle, but essentially a diamond’s facets encourage reflection, refraction and dispersion of light.
-One brilliant diamond on its own is wondrously sparkly - but add, say, 20 small diamonds to the outer edges and the sparkle will be next level as each stone will work together to boost light dispersion.
+One brilliant diamond on its own is wondrously sparkly, but if you add, say, 20 small diamonds to the outer edges, the sparkle will be next level as each stone works together to boost light dispersion.

 A sapphire and diamond halo ring boasts colour and sparkle

 Create a diamond engagement ring with a sapphire halo, or vice versa, for a slightly different look.
-Sapphires and diamonds are a classic combination, but a sapphire halo is a less commonly chosen design - so if it’s uniqueness you’re after, consider this.
+Sapphires and diamonds are a classic combination, but a sapphire halo is a less commonly chosen design – so if it’s a unique design you’re after, consider this.
 For a staple, regal design akin to Kate Middleton’s engagement ring, set a diamond halo around a sapphire centre stone.

 If you’re considering a gemstone halo, think about the colour – blue isn’t your only option.
 Sapphires are a good option due to their hardness, lustre, and the ability to be sourced in pretty much any colour of the rainbow.
 Think hot pinks, subtle peach tones, teal greens – you name it!